sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 This formal pattern is highly effective in reinforcing learning.
 First we get the basic idea.
 But abstract philosophical or psychological statements are hard to understand and remember without any context, so the Buddha illuminates his teaching with a simile.
 He ends by driving the message home once again.

 The range of similes in the suttas is truly astounding.
 The Buddha had an uncanny ability to effortlessly summon an apt comparison from anything that he saw around him.
 The similes also convey a great deal of incidental detail regarding life and culture in the Buddha’s day, and, more importantly, they show how the Dhamma teaching makes sense in its context.
+Most of the classic Buddhist images that are familiar today trace their roots to similes used by the Buddha in the early texts.

 Sometimes the similes are extended to a brief parable or fable.
 Curiously enough, however, we rarely see the Buddha engage in story-telling of any length.